sumukh-ks-mac/Guvi-AT10-Project3/README.txt

 3.)
 ATProject3.py consists of the code for the 2nd Project - AT Porject 3 of Guvi Python Selenium Automation Course

 4.)
-AT3ProjectReportFinal.html consists of the final report of the 2nd Project - AT Porject 3 of Guvi Python Selenium Automation Course
+AT3ProjectReportFinal.html consists of the final report of the 2nd Project - AT Project 3 of Guvi Python Selenium Automation Course

 NOTE # If you want to run a Test File Kindly go to the Test_Codes to run a specific Python Selenium Automation File.